nhall97/nhall97.github.io/content/posts/InvalidSObjectFault INVALID_TYPE.md

 In Production, for any user to access the managed package - a user must have a license.
 In retrospect, this clearly applies to Integration users.

 ---
+### Appendix
+_Creating this entry as the only useful article I found to debug this issue was a comment, on a blog post, from 2013 (Link below)_

 Origional blog post from 2013:
 [http://sforcehacks.blogspot.com/2013/11/invalidsobjectfault-invalidtype.html](http://sforcehacks.blogspot.com/2013/11/invalidsobjectfault-invalidtype.html)